-Edison is ignoring this data and plans to purchase a Holtec dry storage system that cannot be inspected, repaired or maintained.
+Edison is ignoring this data and purchased a Holtec dry storage system that cannot be inspected, repaired or maintained.

 Edison has no plans or funding to deal with leaking or cracking canisters.

 It is up to the public to stop this.
+The NRC ignores their own safety regulations, so we cannot count on them to keep us safe.
 Learn more and get involved.
 On this website you will find government and scientific sourced documents that can be used to inform others.
 Whether you live in California or in other states with nuclear power plants, this affects you, your family and your community.

 The California Coastal Commission voted to approve a 20-year permit to install the experimental unproven Holtec UMAX underground nuclear waste thin canister storage system at San Onofre even though they know the system has problems.
 Instead they added critical “special conditions” that Edison isn’t required to meet for years and it’s unlikely they can ever meet them.
 Also, these are unfunded conditions.
 Edison’s cost estimate to the California Public Utilities Commission assumes nothing will go wrong, so it has no funding to remediate problems or relocate the dry storage system on the property, as required by this Coastal permit.